kimadactyl/touchdown/_productions/apparently-normal/index.md

 **Revolution&hellip;** The blind are a burden, bodies to be moved in a complex dance&hellip; Yet suddenly they avoid this&hellip; and even start leading the dance, catching and supporting the sighted&hellip;

-**Repect&hellip;** Dancers move with long white sticks&hellip; useful to sweep away careless sighted people who get in the way!
+**Respect&hellip;** Dancers move with long white sticks&hellip; useful to sweep away careless sighted people who get in the way!
 A choreography of white sticks creates space and allows for interaction.
 Sticks clash and sweep each other up into larger-than-life movement.

-Apparently Normal's creation follows a successful R&D process in August and November 2008.
+Apparently Normal's creation followed a successful research and development process in August and November 2008.

 ### Whose Normality&hellip;?

 When dancer Stuart Jackson spins on stage then stops still on the spot without falling, people watching can't understand.
 As Stuart is blind from birth, his dance is truly his.
 It is apparently not normal for a blind person to be dancing freely on stage.
 The general assumption is: if you can't see, how can you perform in a restricted space amongst other dancers?

 What is normal for Touchdown is not the social or cultural norm.
 It is normal for the visually impaired dancers of Touchdown to move freely in space, to create dance that both touches and excels expectations.
-Drawing on the lunacy, the trauma and the poignancy of real experience over the last 5 years, Touchdown explore the humour, narrative and the edginess that arises when one compares that is apparently normal for visually impaired people and what is apparently expected of them by the sighted.
+Drawing on the lunacy, the trauma and the poignancy of real experience over the last 5 years, Touchdown explore the humour, narrative and the edginess that arises when one compares what is apparently normal for visually impaired people and what is apparently expected of them by the sighted.